hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

   2. Caption of Fig. 11 should be "Experiment 2 (top) and Experiment 3 (bottom)"?
   3. The last sentence in Section 6.3 should be "... that aggregated data (Experiment 2) were perceived more causal than visualizations that did not (Experiment 3...)"?

-It might also be because I misunderstood the article.
+It might also be that I misunderstood this article.
 {{<end>}}

 2. Anderson, A., Maystre, L., Anderson, I., Mehrotra, R., & Lalmas, M. (2020, April).
 [Algorithmic effects on the diversity of consumption on spotify](http://www.cs.toronto.edu/~ashton/pubs/alg-effects-spotify-www2020.pdf).
 In *Proceedings of The Web Conference 2020* (pp. 2155-2165).